oetia/dsccapstonewebsite/README.md

 **Search on an Internal World Model**

 Another alternative to addressing the backtracking issue in the explicit search on the environment case is to search and backtrack not on the actual environment, but instead on a simulated "LLM dream".
-On top of having a step function for the browsergym environment, you also have the LLM approximate the results on the step function.
+On top of having a step function for the browsergym environment, the LLM approximates the results of the step function.
 This addresses the issue of some actions being irreversible with the downside of becoming dependent on the LLM's ability to "dream" the browser environment accurately.
 As such, the LLM is considered an Internal (as opposed to the external, real browser environment) World Model (where our "world" is the browser environment).
+For this setup, the main axis we scaled up was the number of proposals we sample from the LLM at each step.
+If we sample multiple proposals from the LLM, we also must create a way to evaluate the action proposals to determine which to take next.
+For this, we tested negative log likelihood ranking and reward model ranking.

+Negative log likelihood ranking simply ranks the LLM's outputs based on the likelihoods that are contained in the API call's response.
+We can interpret the likelihood as the model's confidence in it's answer, and thus we can utilize this metric to rank responses.
+In the reward model ranking method, we use another instance of 4o-mini as a reward model, which assigns an integer score to the action proposal.
+Higher rewards will indicate that the reward model believes this action is likely to bring the model closer to solving the problem, and vice versa.

 **Visualizer**